PLeray/CyberPunk-Voices/README.md

 and extract the files wherever you want:

 **Step 5:** Launch Cyberpunk-Voices
-In the "Cyberpunk-Voices-main" folder Open a command prompt with cmd.exe.
-and type: **python.exe main.py**
+In the "Cyberpunk-Voices-main" folder Open a command prompt with cmd.exe and type: **python.exe main.py**
 or launch CyberPunk-Voices.bat (Which does the same thing…)

 The software starts and you will have to specify where the files you extracted from the game with Wolvenkit are located.